AxelGard/paper-trader/README.md

 I am still running the old version on my main server for trading, but when the new version is relist I will also move that server to v2.0.
-This also means that will be retiring the old version more or less, so I you found this project I wood recommend that you use v2.0 when it's has been released.
+This also means that will be retiring the old version more or less, so you should use v2.0 when it's has been released.

 ### [v1.0 - first version](https://github.com/AxelGard/paper-trader/releases/tag/v1.0)